 How much can you potentially make owning an interior design business?

 Salary.com reports that, as of December 2019, interior designers earned an average of $46,385 per year.
-Designer salaries typically ranged between $36,784 and $50,870.Many factors will affect a designer’s earning potential, including the certifications they hold, their specific skills, how many years they’ve worked in the industry, the type of clients that they market to, and even their location.
+Designer salaries typically ranged between $36,784 and $50,870.Many factors will affect a designer’s earning potential, including the certifications they hold, their specific skills, how many years they’ve worked in the industry, the type of clients they market to, and even their location.

 Things to consider before starting an interior design business

 If you have limited or no samples, you’ll need to create them before striking out on your own.
-Volunteering your services or doing some interior design in your own home can help to create these samples quickly.
+Volunteering your services or doing interior design in your own home can help create these samples quickly.
 Don’t underestimate the importance of quality photographs of the spaces.
 If you or a friend aren’t talented with a camera, it’s worth hiring a professional photographer who can take quality photos that display your work in its best light.